Justice Anne M. Patterson – Supreme Court of New Jersey

 Prior to joining the firm, Brian served as a Law Clerk to Justice Anne M. Patterson on the Supreme Court of New Jersey.
 He graduated from Rutgers School of Law – Camden, where he earned his Juris Doctor, magna cum laude, and served on the editorial board of the Rutgers Journal of Law & Public Policy.

-In 2021 and 2022, Brian was recognized as a Rising Star by New Jersey Super Lawyers.*
+From 2021 to 2023, Brian has been recognized as a Rising Star by New Jersey Super Lawyers.*

 - New Jersey State Bar Association